StuartCHAN/neural-qa/README.md

 ## Abstract

-In this project, I propose a methodology that leverages Transformer for long-context question answering with knowledge graph.
+In this project, I propose a methodology that leverages the Transformer for long-context questions answering with the knowledge graph.
 The main pipeline is using named-entity annotator and syntactic parser to generate a question template from the passages.
 A template is a question that contains entities and relations of the knowledge graph.
-Then in storing the templates, the templates are embedded into universal sentence encodings in order to categorize them by measuring semantic similarity, which also avoids the redundancy in storage.
-After that, we train a Transformer on the templates for translating a natural language question with annotated triples into
+Then in storing the templates, the templates are embedded into universal sentence encodings to categorize them by measuring semantic similarity, which also avoids the redundancy in storage.
+After that, we train a
+Transformer on the templates for translating a natural language question with annotated triples into
 SPARQL to get an answer from the knowledge graph.
 The answer accuracy in the evaluation was raised to 11.4% from the precedent 0.93%.